-- 1. Requests for designation of new urban areas shall be reviewed by the County to determine whether the land is located in a less productive agricultural area based on considerations identified in the Agricultural Element.
-Responsible Departments: Planning Department, Agricultural Commissioner, Planning Commission, Board of Supervisors - 2.
+- Requests for designation of new urban areas shall be reviewed by the County to determine whether the land is located in a less productive agricultural area based on considerations identified in the Agricultural Element.
+Responsible Departments: Agricultural Commissioner, Planning, Planning Commission, Board of Supervisors - 2.
 Requests for designation of new urban areas shall be accompanied by a plan and implementation methods to provide all appropriate urban services.
-Responsible Departments: Planning Department, Environmental Resources, Fire Safety, Sheriff, Parks, Library, Planning Commission, Board of Supervisors - 3.
+Responsible Departments: Public Works, Environmental Resources, Fire Safety Fire Warden's Office and the Local Fire Agency Having Jurisdiction, Sheriff, Parks and Recreation, Library, Planning, Planning Commission, Board of Supervisors - 3.
 Proposed amendments to the General Plan map that would allow the conversion of agricultural land to non-agricultural uses shall be approved only if they are consistent with the conversion criteria stated in the Agricultural Element.
-Responsible Departments: Planning Department, Planning Commission, Board of Supervisors
+Responsible Departments: Planning, Planning Commission, Board of Supervisors